Root-Sequence/liberated-intelligence/MODELS/mvsa.md

 ### 2. Grounding

-A system needs contact with something beyond internal coherence.
-It should be able to compare its beliefs against evidence, contradiction, outcomes, and external feedback.
+Grounding requires contact with something beyond internal coherence.
+A system should be able to compare its beliefs against evidence, contradiction, outcomes, and external feedback.

 Minimum requirements: